AlexXu777/INDE577_Machine_Learning_2025_Rice_University/Supervised Machine Learning/Random_forests/README.md

 ## 💡 Why is Random Forest So Popular?

-- ✅ **High Accuracy**: Ensemble of multiple trees usually outperforms a single decision tree.
+- High Accuracy: Ensemble of multiple trees usually outperforms a single decision tree.
-- 🛠️ **Easy to Use**: It works well even with minimal hyperparameter tuning.
+- Easy to Use: It works well even with minimal hyperparameter tuning.
-- ⚙️ **Parallelizable**: Trees are built independently, making it easy to train on large datasets.
+- Parallelizable: Trees are built independently, making it easy to train on large datasets.

 ---

 ## 🧠 Summary

 Random Forest combines the strengths of many decision trees to create a high-performance model.
-Whether you're a beginner or experienced in machine learning, Random Forest is a must-try algorithm for both classification and regression tasks.